rivas-lab/ukbb-tools/16_snpnetcox/README.md

 Script to make file with columns: FID, coxnet_y_(phenotype), coxnet_status_(phenotype) and coxnet_inc_(phenotype) `first_occ_snpnet_cox.R`

+##
+All individual phenotype files for First Occurrence (ICD-10 codes) and OPCS4 are stored in this directory on Sherlock:
+`/oak/stanford/groups/mrivas/ukbb24983/phenotypedata/master_phe/opcs/phenotypefiles`

 ## Make new phenotypes
+Based on the files in the former section, we have a script in order to create new phenotype files by combining multiple OPCS4 codes.

 Make a new phenotype file based on a disease (First Occurrence based on ICD10 codes) status = 1.
 Script
 `make_new_snpnet_cox_phe.R`

+Example of running the script:

+`$ Rscript make_new_snpnet_cox_phe.R Args`

 ## Map of first occurrence data-field
 Head of `mapfinal.txt`